MozillaSecurity/funfuzz/README.md

 Some parts of the harness assume a clean **Mercurial** clone of the mozilla trees.
 There is insufficient testing with Git for now - please file an issue if you hit problems with Git repositories of mozilla trees.

 If you want to use these scripts to compile SpiderMonkey or Firefox, install the usual prerequisites for [building Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions) or [building SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Build_Documentation).
 There are [additional requirements for building with Address Sanitizer](https://developer.mozilla.org/en-US/docs/Mozilla/Testing/Firefox_and_Address_Sanitizer).

-After the addition of FuzzManager support, you will need to first install the pip packages listed in requirements.txt of [FuzzManager](https://github.com/MozillaSecurity/FuzzManager).

-Here's a guide to [pip and virtualenv](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/).

 ### Windows (only 64-bit supported)